AcunatomyConditionsSports & Performance Injuries

 Common questions about sports injury treatment.

 In most cases, yes.
 Treatment is designed to restore function, not restrict activity.
-We’ll tell you if a specific movement should be modified temporarily, but the goal is to keep you training — not to pull you out of your program.
-Many athletes come in before or after training sessions.
-Some of the best results happen when treatment and training work in parallel, because we can see how the body responds under load.
+We’ll tell you if a movement should be modified temporarily, but the goal is to keep you in your program.
+Many athletes come in before or after training; treatment and training work well in parallel.

-Sports massage addresses surface-level muscle tension.
-PT builds strength and corrects movement patterns.
+Sports massage addresses surface tension; PT builds strength and corrects movement.
 Both are valuable.
-What Acunatomy adds is precision access to the deep trigger points that massage can’t reach and that PT exercises alone won’t release.
-Dry needling goes directly into the muscle knot and deactivates it.
-Acupuncture regulates the nervous system response that keeps the injury cycle going.
-For athletes who’ve plateaued with massage and PT, this is usually the missing layer.
+Acunatomy adds precision access to the deep trigger points massage can’t reach and PT exercises won’t release.
+Dry needling releases the knot directly, and acupuncture regulates the nervous system response.
+For athletes who’ve plateaued, this is usually the missing layer.

-Yes.
-We treat athletes across a range of sports — golf, pickleball, tennis, wrestling, powerlifting, CrossFit, Hyrox, running, mixed martial arts, BJJ, and recreational fitness.
-Eugene understands sport-specific movement patterns and the demands each one places on the body.
-Treatment is tailored to the sport, the position, and the specific tissues under stress.
-The goal is always to get you back to full performance, not just pain-free baseline.
+Yes, we treat athletes across golf, pickleball, tennis, wrestling, powerlifting, CrossFit, Hyrox, running, mixed martial arts, BJJ, and recreational fitness.
+Eugene understands sport-specific movement patterns and the demands each places on the body.
+Treatment is tailored to the sport and the tissues under stress.
+The goal is full performance, not pain-free baseline.

 A typical treatment timeline.